google/WebFundamentals/src/content/en/showcase/2015/hn_premii.md

 I was surprised how well all latest browsers support major HTML5 features.
-I started my web app as a prototype to see what I can build using Open Web (HTML5, CSS, Javascript).
+I started my web app as a prototype to see what I can build using Open Web (HTML5, CSS, JavaScript).
 I only tested my app on iOS Safari and Android browser during development, and it worked on Firefox and with little changes, I was able to support IE mobile.